 BioMaxLab is dedicated to designing and developing novel linkers for bioconjugation.
 BioMaxLab help the clients design linkers based on a variety of chemoselective ligation techniques and strategies.

-1. G.T.
+References: 1.
+G.T.
 Hermanson, BioconjugateTechniques, AcademicPress, NewYork, USA, 1996.

 2. Bioconjugation Protocols: Strategies and Methods, ed.
 C. M. Niemeyer, Humana Press, New Jersey, USA, 2004.